 Crime Awareness & Campus Security Act of 1990

-Updated October 2012.
-This report was prepared by the Vice President for Student Services and published by the Marketing & Communications Department.
+Updated October 2014.
+This report was prepared by the Vice President for Operations and Finance and published by the Marketing & Communications Department.

 (A) Students and others are to report occurrences of criminal actions or other emergencies such as fire, building intruder, severe weather, bomb threat, missing persons, or other as follows: